wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/deployment-planning-healthcare/includes/2-healthcare-powered-deployment-planning.md

 -   Microsoft Cloud for Healthcare AddOn (all solutions)

 During the deployment, the Dynamics 365 Solution Center will verify the tenant has the appropriate licenses.
-As the requirements may evolve over time, it it advisable to review the Dynamics 365 Licensing Guide.
-The guide provides up to date information on pricing and licensing requirements for Dynamics 365 applications.
-Also review the [How to buy the Microsoft Cloud for Healthcare](https://docs.microsoft.com/industry/healthcare/buy/?azure-portal=true) for up to date steps on pricing information and how to acquire the Microsoft Cloud for Healthcare AddOn.
+As the requirements may evolve over time, it is advisable to review the Dynamics 365 Licensing Guide.
+The guide provides up-to-date information on pricing and licensing requirements for Dynamics 365 applications.
+Also review the [How to buy the Microsoft Cloud for Healthcare](https://docs.microsoft.com/industry/healthcare/buy/?azure-portal=true) for up-to-date steps on pricing information and how to acquire the Microsoft Cloud for Healthcare AddOn.

 ## Dataverse environment

 A Dataverse environment will need to be provisioned with a database.
 It is not supported to use the default Power Platform environment.
-Multiple environments for production, development and testing need to be considered for healthy application lifecycle management (ALM).
+Multiple environments for production, development, and testing need to be considered for healthy application lifecycle management (ALM).

 The Home Health, Patient Service Center, Patient Outreach and Patient Access will also require a Dataverse environment with Dynamics 365 apps enabled.